balena-io-experimental/meetbot/README.md

 By default since the bot isn't authenticated it will prompt people in the meet to allow the bot to join.

-## TO DO

- - [x] Listen for meeting URLs
- - [ ] Parsing calendar events, find meet URL's and join at designated time.
- - [x] Join the provided meeting URL's
- - [x] Capture transcribed voice (Only capture the <span> tags, no processing)
-   - [ ] figure out how to properly merge updated CCs
- - [ ] Figure out sane authentication flow
- - [x] Send transcribed voice to storage location (Google docs)
- - [x] Perform a voice command

 ## Development

 Just start the service (HTTP server) and post a meet url